UseCarousel/InternChallenge/README.md

-# Excel Natural Language Add-in Challenge (Mac OSX)
+# Excel Natural Language Add-in Challenge (Windows)

 ## Overview
 Create a Windows Excel add-in that can generate and modify Excel tables using natural language commands.
 This challenge is designed to test your ability to work with potentially challenging APIs, create scalable architecture, and deliver a functional product within constraints.